 About Us

-This project is led by Friends Provident Foundation and supported by other funders.
+The Foundation Practice Rating (FPR) is led by Friends Provident Foundation and supported by other funders.

 Data collection and analysis, for the assessment, is entirely through publicly accessible information present in their annual reports and websites.